jirikrepl/translation-bundle/README.md

 Documentation License:
 [Resources/doc/LICENSE](https://github.com/schmittjoh/JMSTranslationBundle/blob/master/Resources/doc/LICENSE)

-With this forked bundle you can extract messages from variables.
-If you want to translate messages form variables, you have to use 'trans' prefix in its name.
-If variable is associative array, use 'trans' prefix for its keys.
+With this forked bundle you can extract messages from twig variables.
+If you want to translate messages from variables, you have to use 'trans' prefix in variable name.
+If variable is associative array, use 'trans' prefix also for its keys.

 ```html+django
 {# only value with 'transPageTitle will be extracted' #}